awsdocs/amazon-sagemaker-developer-guide/doc_source/regions-quotas.md

 Amazon SageMaker Model Monitor
 Reinforcement learning

 Amazon SageMaker Studio is available in all the AWS Regions supported by Amazon SageMaker except the AWS GovCloud \(US\) Regions\.
-In the supported Regions, Studio is available in the same Availability Zones as notebook instances\.

 RStudio on Amazon SageMaker is available in the following AWS Regions supported by Amazon SageMaker\.
 + ap\-northeast\-1